malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * _**Convergence pressures operating against the control systems of an individual.** ..todo.._

 ## On the Causality of Consciousness
-_todo: summarise existing discussions on causality and flesh out the intro to the discussion_

-Many debates have raged over the question of whether consciousness _causes_ anything. ........[citation and details]
+Many of the debates around the causal nature of consciousness are in the form of deep metaphysical ontological questions about mind-states, physical-states, and the kinds of relationships between them (Yablo, 2002; Kim, 2002; Robb et al 2023; Robinson & William, 2019).
+Those debates arise even assuming a materialistic basis for those mind-states.
+I have neither the skill nor the inclination to attempt a response to those philosophical questions.
+I merely hope that those more philosophically skilled will find my scientific explanations as a useful grounding for their metaphysical arguments - hopefully in support of my own conclusions.

+To the more practical scientific questions of causation is what I shall devote some time here.

+In now famous work by Libet, it was found that electrophysiological readiness potentials (RPs) that reliably indicated the beginnings of cerebral function leading to a decision to act occurred between 350ms to 400ms prior to the individual being consciously aware of that decision (Libet, 1985 & 2004).
+This seemed to suggest that conscious awareness of a decision is an "after the fact" event, and worse yet that it may be epiphenomenal - having no causal effect.
+Libet softened the blow a little in that same work in the discovery that subjects could "veto" the motor performance if a counter-decision is made (supposedly consciously) within 150ms after the conscious recognition of the first decision.
+That work is further backed up by observations of causal chains of brain activity that occur over several seconds leading up to a conscious decision, and that the specific patterns of activity can be used by an observer to predict the selection given a predefined set of available choices (Haynes, 2013; Soon et al 2008).

+Other experiments have found that people can judge themselves to have at least partial control of a movement that in fact they lacked control of (Wegner and Wheatley, 1999; Wegner, 2002; Linser and Goschke, 2007).
+And to the more abstract examples, it has been found that people will sometimes confabulate their reasons for judgments  - unknowingly giving false reasons for their conclusions, when the experimenter knows that their judgements were made for other reasons (Nisbett and Wilson, 1977a & 1977b).

+I can see two questions of interest here with respect to consciousness and causality, stated as such:
+1. Is subjective experience the _cause_ of its intent?
+2. Does the act of having a subjective experience have any effect on the individual's subsequent state?

+Both of these questions need some clarification before I continue.

-It is said that subjective experience is always _of_ something.
-The thing that subjective experience is of is referred to as its intent.
-It is important to understand that the word "intent" here does not have its usual english meaning that implies a decision or a goal to achieve a certain outcome.
+Within philosophical circles, and while there are exceptions, it is generally said that subjective experience is always _of_ something.
+The thing that subjective experience is _of_ is referred to as its _intent_.
+The word "intent" here does not take its usual english meaning, which would suggest that a subjective experience is itself autonomous and has its own desires or goals.
 Rather, it is best thought of as a target or a focus.

-The question of causality is actually two questions:
-1. Is subjective experience the _cause_ of its intent?
-This is clearer in the case of thought: is the subjective experience of thought the cause of that thought, or does it occur afterwards?
+This is clearest in the case of thought: is the subjective experience of thought the cause of that thought, or does it occur afterwards?
+Replace "thought" with "decision" and you have the questions posed by Libet.
+Conveniently that mirrors my definition of a subjective experience state (SES).

-2. Does subjective experience have any causal power of thought at all?
-Or is it epiphenomenal?
+In order to provide some clarity to the second question, I shall rephrase it with a slightly different meaning and it will be to this meaning that I attempt to provide an answer: is it ever the case that the state of having a subjective experience has causal effect on subsequent computations?

-Those debates have necessarily all been speculative in nature, because they were argued without a clear understanding of the functional purpose of consciousness and its underlying mechanisms.
-We can now add something more concrete to the debate by examining the effects of the claims of this article.
+The empirical results that we have from the works of Libet and others is a good start to begin to answer these questions, but their interpretation is still speculative in nature because we lack a clear understanding of the functional purpose of consciousness and its underlying mechanisms.
+Perhaps we can now add something more concrete to the debate by examining the effects of the claims of this article.

-Firstly, subjective experience is created from a sequence of computations.
-There is not just one kind of computational sequence but a few discrete kinds of sequence that we need to consider:
+Firstly, as claimed, subjective experience is created from a sequence of computations.
+There is not just one kind of computational sequence that we need to consider, but perhaps several.
+I shall consider the following kinds of sequence:
 1. sequences of events that for some meaningful duration were controlled entirely through habitual processes with minimal or no use of the meta-management feedback loop
+2. sequences of events that produce SES
-2. sequences of events that employ significant meta-management processing, but form no subjective experience states (SES)
+3. sequences of events that employ significant meta-management processing, but form no subjective experience states (SES)
-3. sequences of events that produce SES

 Clearly in the first case subjective experience was not causal as there was no subjective experience in the situation, no SES was constructed and interpreted.
 The events may be later recalled, and an SES constructed from them, and at that point there will be a subjective experience of the memory of the events.
 But at the time of the events in question, there was no subjective experience.

-Let us turn to the third case, skipping the second case for now for reasons that will become clear shortly.
-In the third case, an SES is constructed.
+In the second case, an SES is constructed.
 An SES is always _about_ something, and that something always occurs _prior_ to the construction of the SES.
 In the overly simplistic case of an SES about seeing an apple, clearly the SES is in no way causal in terms of the seeing of the apple.
 Likewise, an SES about a decision to eat that apple is also non-causal in terms of that particular decision.

 But this does not mean that SES are non-causal in absolute terms.
 On the contrary, SES may be further interpreted.
 Whatever result is produced by that interpretation is _caused_ by the SES (in conjunction with the specific nature of the interpretation process executed).
 That result could be the start of a lengthy thought process about the nature of self-awareness, it could be a body action reporting that you observe whatever the target of the SES was, it could be a decision to eat an apple in order to produce SES about eating apples, or it could be any number of other more subtle effects, all of which would be caused by the presence of that original SES.